VA Loan Guide: Eligibility, Best Lenders and How to Apply

 In addition to the factors mentioned above, lenders will also typically look at your income, expenses and debt when considering you for a home equity loan and setting your interest rate.
 Prepare to show your tax returns, proof of employment and bank statements.

-You must have a credit score of at least 620, but many lenders require a 660 to 680 credit score or better to qualify for a home equity loan.
+You must have at least a 620 credit score, but some lenders require a 660 to 680 credit score or better to qualify for a home equity loan.
 The better your credit score, the lower your interest rate tends to be.
-This can have a major impact on your monthly payment.

 The good news is that no matter what interest rate you end up with, you may be able to deduct the interest paid on a home equity loan from your federal taxes.
 Interest can be deducted when used to “buy, build or substantially improve” the home securing the loan.